branGitfox/JokeLand/README.md

 # JokeLand ⚡️🤪
-If you are sad or if you need some funny moment.Go to [JokeLand](https://joke-land.vercel.app).
+If you are sad or if you need some funny moment.
+Go to [JokeLand](https://joke-land.vercel.app).

 # To contribute
  Fork this repository and make a pull request